Pranav-Game-Dev/Tactical-Terrain/README.md

 Welcome to Tactical-Terrain, a 3D tactics game developed as an assignment project.
 In this game, you'll experience the basics of grid-based movement and simple AI behavior within a tactical environment.
 Navigate your player across tiles while being pursued by an enemy in a strategic dance of positioning!

 ## 🎮 Game Overview
 Tactical-Terrain is a single-player game where the objective is to move your player across a grid while avoiding the enemy that follows you.
-There is no combat; the challenge lies in continuous movement and evasion.
-All o fthe assets used in game are made by me.
+The challenge lies in continuous movement and evasion.
+All of the assets used in game are made by me.

 ## 🖥️ Main Features
 - **Player Movement**: Move your player across the grid.